ABGG-services/ABGG/README.md

 # Photo gallery

-If you would like to see some photos from our previous events you can [check out our photo gallry here](gallery.md)
+If you would like to see some photos from our previous events you can [check out our photo gallery here](gallery.md)

 # Information resources